Office of the Superintendent of Financial Institutions

 The Canadian Institute of Actuaries (CIA) annually issues a letter (the Fall Letter) from the Committee on Property and Casualty Insurance Financial Reporting (PCFRC) and, from time to time, may issue other educational notes.
 While the Fall Letter and educational notes are not standards, the Appointed Actuary should disclose when either the educational notes and/or the PCFRC Fall Letter are/is not followed as well as the supporting justification.

-For purposes of the Appointed Actuary's valuation of policy liabilities (and the associated opinion), OSFI currently accepts that work performed in accordance with "accepted actuarial practice" in Canada (as defined by the CIA) is sufficient to satisfy the 'generally accepted actuarial practice' requirement referred to in the ICA sections identified above.
-"Accepted actuarial practice" is defined by the professional actuarial standards of practice promulgated by the Actuarial Standards Board (ASB), together with the additional requirements and directions of this Memorandum.
+For purposes of the Appointed Actuary’s valuation of actuarial and other policy liabilities, OSFI currently accepts that work performed in accordance with “accepted actuarial practice” in Canada (as defined by the CIA) is sufficient to satisfy the ‘generally accepted actuarial practice’ requirement referred to in the ICA sections identified above.
+“Accepted actuarial practice” is defined in the professional actuarial standards of practice of the CIA, augmented by the additional requirements and directions of this Memorandum.
 Any deviations from CIA Standards of Practice or from the additional requirements of this Memorandum must be reported in the AAR and justified.

-This Memorandum for 2022 year-end financial reporting does not contain any requirements that override or limit accepted actuarial practice.
+This Memorandum for 2023 fiscal year-end IFRS 17 financial reporting does not contain any requirements that override or limit accepted actuarial practice in Canada.

 In complying with accepted actuarial practice, the Appointed Actuary must meet a standard of care with respect to the data used in valuations.
 This standard of care, implicitly stated in the CIA Standards of Practice, requires the Appointed Actuary to establish suitable check procedures for the verification of data.
-While the CIA Standards of Practice (SOP Subsection 1520) offer the Appointed Actuary the option to consider the Auditor's work, the existence of the Joint Policy Statement does not override the ICA's requirement for filing reports with the Annual Return that meet the standard of care implicitly stated in the CIA Standards of Practice.
+The CIA Standards of Practice (SOP) Subsection 1520 offers the Appointed Actuary the option to consider the Auditor’s work.
 The AAR must discuss the extent to which the Appointed Actuary considers the work of the Auditor.
-Where the Appointed Actuary uses the work of the Auditor, the details of the Auditor's work should not be addressed in the AAR.
+Where the Appointed Actuary uses the work of the Auditor, the details of the Auditor’s work should not be addressed in the AAR.
 If there are instances where the Appointed Actuary does not use the work of the Auditor because of any special circumstances, this must be disclosed in the data section of the AAR.
 The Appointed Actuary should describe the data verification that was performed.

 The filing deadlines for the above reports are: